gavinhoward/bc/manuals/development.md

 ## Performance

-While I have put in a lot of effort to make `bc` as fast as possible, there might be some things you can do to speed it up without changing the code.
+While I have put in a lot of effort to make `bc` as fast as possible, there might be some things users can do to speed it up without changing the code.

-First, you can probably use [profile-guided optimization][217] to optimize even better, using the test suite to profile.
+First, users can probably use [profile-guided optimization][217] to optimize even better, using the test suite to profile.

 Second, I included macros that might help branch placement and prediction: